Agentic workflows with LangChain4j

 # quarkus.langchain4j.memory.window-size=20

-Keep prompts short and strict in @SystemMessage with an explicit JSON schema for outputs—this makes downstream workflow tasks easier to type and test.
+Keep prompts short and strict in @SystemMessage with an explicit JSON schema for outputs.
+This makes downstream workflow tasks easier to type and test.

-Testing agents
+7. Testing agents and workflows

-• Unit-test your Flow by injecting the Flow subclass and calling startInstance(); mock agents to avoid network calls.
+• Unit-test your Flow by injecting the Flow subclass and calling startInstance(…); mock agents to avoid network calls.

 Troubleshooting